tjmahr/tjmahr.github.io/_posts/2017-06-22-plotting-partial-pooling-in-mixed-effects-models.md

 to _shrinkage_:

 > The term "shrinkage" may have negative connotations.
-John Tukey preferred to refer to the process as the estimates for individual subjects "borrowing strength" from each other.
-This is a fundamental difference in the models underlying mixed-effects models versus strictly fixed effects models.
-In a mixed-effects model we assume that the levels of a grouping factor are a selection from a population and, as a result, can be expected to share characteristics to some degree.
-Consequently, the predictions from a mixed-effects model are attenuated relative to those from strictly fixed-effects models.
+John Tukey preferred to
+> refer to the process as the estimates for individual subjects "borrowing
+> strength" from each other.
+This is a fundamental difference in the models
+> underlying mixed-effects models versus strictly fixed effects models.
+In a
+> mixed-effects model we assume that the levels of a grouping factor are a
+> selection from a population and, as a result, can be expected to share
+> characteristics to some degree.
+Consequently, the predictions from a
+> mixed-effects model are attenuated relative to those from strictly
+> fixed-effects models.

-Shrinkage, borrowing strength :muscle: ...
-Another term would also be _regularization_ if we think about how the model avoids overfitting by the taming extreme estimates.
+Shrinkage, borrowing strength 💪 ...
+Another term would also be *regularization* if we think about how the model avoids overfitting by the taming extreme estimates.

 **This feature is why I use mixed effects models in my work.** If I have a